 Uses and Care of Microfiber Fabrics

 Cleaning rags and mops: Microfiber cloths, mops and towels can be found everywhere and are excellent fabrics for cleaning.
 They are woven to be strong and long-lasting, and due to their extremely fine man-made fibers, they leave no lint or dirt.
 Due to the type of microfiber used, these cloths are electrostatic and will also absorb grease and oil.
 Because of the fine thread and weave, they can even be anti-bacterial because they will pick up small bacteria that a cotton cloth can not.

 The cloths should not be used with bleach or acidic cleaning solutions because they can damage the fibers.
 Chlorine bleach should not be used when washing the cloths.

-Cleaning cloths made of microfiber should be washed after every use in laundry detergent, never self-softening, soap-based detergents.
+Cleaning cloths made of microfiber should be washed after every use in laundry detergent.
+Never use self-softening, soap-based detergents.
 Washing after every use will prevent the dirt and debris collected by the cloth from scratching surfaces.
 Never use fabric softener on these cloths because the residue from fabric softener will clog up the fibers and make them less effective.

 Activewear and compression garments: Many garments promoted for use by athletes—jerseys, t-shirts, and shorts—are made from microfiber fabrics because the material wicks perspiration away from the body.
 The tightly woven fabric is also used for compression garments that are used for both athletic training and medical uses to increase blood flow.